Updated on 8 August 2017

 West London Hidden Gems

-One of London’s more exotic attractions, the Kyoto Garden in Holland Park was a gift from Kyoto in 1991.
+One of the most beautiful places in London, the Kyoto Garden in Holland Park was a gift from Kyoto in 1991.
 Spread over 55 acres, it’s a tranquil place with a koi carp pond, stone lanterns and beautiful trees.
 It’s free to enter and worth visiting at any time of year, especially in Autumn when the foliage is at its finest.

 Chelsea Physic Garden